 Kill Process is a fascinating read.
 I especially like the second half of the book that mostly deals with her startup idea of creating a decentralised, distributed social network as a competitor to Tomo, the somewhat sinister incumbent in that space in the world of Kill Process.

 Interestingly, Tapestry (the name of Angie’s startup) could serve as something of an outline for an actual startup today.
 It’s a bit like Diaspora in that it’s decentralized by design.
 However, the concept goes way beyond that because it contains a few novel ideas (at least to my knowledge) that involve interesting perspectives on monetization and using existing building blocks such as Microformats in order to leverage existing infrastructure and representations of social connections.

-Perhaps, it’s just wishful from someone who’s privacy-minded but I think there certainly is the need for such a decentralised service today.
+Perhaps, it’s just wishful thinking by someone who’s privacy-minded but I think there certainly is the need for such a decentralised service today.
 However, a serious Facebook competitor has yet to emerge and as of now Diaspora doesn’t seem like that competitor.
-So, maybe an enterprising reader of Kill Process takes this idea as an actual blue print (the startup stuff, not the nasty killing stuff, mind you …) a new social networking product that changes the world for the better.
+So, maybe an enterprising reader of Kill Process takes this idea as an actual blueprint (the startup stuff, not the nasty killing stuff, mind you …) for a new social networking product that changes the world for the better.
 This certainly would be an intriguing effect of the book and maybe wouldn’t even be entirely unintended by the author, who’s a proponent of decentralised systems.